epam/edp-install/docs/user-guide/add-cd-pipeline.md

   * the pen icon refers to the same **Edit CD Pipeline** page as mentioned above and allows to apply the necessary changes;

-  * the Applications menu has the main information about the applications with the respective codebase Docker streams and links to Jenkins and Gerrit as well as the signification of the promotion in CD pipeline;
+  * the **Applications** menu has the main information about the applications with the respective codebase Docker streams and links to Jenkins and Gerrit as well as the signification of the promotion in CD pipeline;

-  * the Stages menu includes the stages data that was previously mentioned, the direct links to the respective to every stage OpenShift page, and the link to the Autotest details page in case there are added autotests.
+  * the **Stages** menu includes the stages data that was previously mentioned, the direct links to the respective to every stage Kubernetes/OpenShift page, and the link to the Autotest details page in case there are added autotests.
 To enable or disable auto deployment of a specific stage, click the pen icon and select the necessary trigger type from the drop-down list.

   ![edit-autodeploy](../assets/user-guide/edit-autodeploy.png "edit-autodeploy")